smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_TRS.md

 4.
 In case
-HMI sends OnDriverDistraction (ON) to SDL and mobile app successfully connects on SDL and gets any HMILevel
+HMI sends OnDriverDistraction (ON) to SDL and mobile app successfully connects on SDL and gets any HMI Level except NONE

 SDL must